walmartlabs/concord-website/docs/getting-started/concord-dsl.md

   - `path` - (optional) path in the repository to use as the source directory;
   - `dest` - (optional) path in the process' working directory to use as the destination directory.
 Defaults to the process workspace `./concord/`;
+  - `exclude` - (optional) list of regular expression patterns to exclude some files when importing;
   - `secret` - reference to `KEY_PAIR` or a `USERNAME_PASSWORD` secret.
 Must be
   a non-password protected secret;
 - `mvn` - imports a Maven artifact: